David Platt (Coronation Street): Storylines

 David is the son of Martin (Sean Wilson) and Gail Platt (Helen Worth).
 David was born on Christmas Day 1990.
 Martin's friend, Carmel Finnan (Catherine Cusack), tried to kidnap David when he was a toddler.
 She also posed as his mother to other characters.
 Carmel then tries to frame Gail for pushing her down the stairs and is revealed to be mentally ill.
 In 2000, a nine-year-old David becomes jealous of the attention his newborn niece Bethany Platt (Amy and Emily Walton) is getting.
-He decides to get attention by getting arrested for shoplifting.
+He decides to get attention by having himself arrested for shoplifting.
 In 2001, Gail and Martin divorce after Martin has an affair with Rebecca Hopkins (Jill Halfpenny).
-David is unhappy and begins misbehaving in the hope that they will get back together.
+Upset, David begins misbehaving in the hope that they will get back together.
 David becomes the target of a school bully and, despite Gail's advice to ignore him, he becomes violent and gets into fights.
 His behaviour worsens when Gail marries Richard Hillman (Brian Capron) in July 2002, but he comes to accept Richard.
-In March 2003, Richard is revealed to be a serial killer and tries to kill himself, Gail, David, Bethany and her mother - David's sister - Sarah Platt (Tina O'Brien) by driving them into the local canal.
+In March 2003, Richard is revealed to be a serial killer and tries to kill himself, Gail, David, Bethany and her mother – David's sister – Sarah Platt (Tina O'Brien) by driving them into the local canal.
 Gail, Sarah, David and Bethany are all rescued, while Richard drowns.
 In the years following, David develops a penchant for lying and scheming both at home and at school.